Spartan Executive Serial Number 17’s (S/N 17) Service with the RAF

 The first two flights of interest occurred on May 17 and 18, 1943.
 Those two flights consisted of a round trip from Montreal to Toronto and back to Montreal.
 To understand the significance, of those flights to me, we need to look at a seemingly unrelated topic.
 Waco CG-4 gliders played a significant role in transporting troops and supplies.
 These gliders were built in North America by companies such as Waco, Cessna, Ford, Gibson Appliance and Ward Furniture.
 The obvious problem with building these large gliders in North America was getting them to Europe.
 The normal way to accomplish that was to disassemble them for transport by ship.

 In 1943, a high risk plan was put together to tow a glider nicknamed Voodoo, loaded with 3360 pounds of supplies, behind a loaded Dakota (C-47) across the Atlantic from Canada to Scotland.
 This was to be done in three legs, with stops at Goose Bay, Labrador and Reykjavic, Iceland.
 Although the risky flight encountered numerous weather related issues during the crossing, the flight was successfully completed on July 1, 1943.
-Because of the significance of this flight and the risks involved, the pilot and co-pilot of the C-47, as well as the pilot and co-pilot of the glider were awarded the Air Force Cross, the highest non-combat award available in the RAF.
+Because of the significance of this flight and the risks involved, the pilot and co-pilot of the C-47, as well as the pilot and co-pilot of the glider were awarded the Air Force Medal, the highest non-combat award available in the RAF.
 The pilot of the C-47 was Flight Lieutenant William Sydney Longhurst.
 At the conclusion of the war, Longhurst had a successful career as a test pilot with Canadair Limited.

 So how does this relate to Spartan Executive S/N 17?
 A review of F/L Longhurst’s logbook shows the last flights he made prior to the historic glider tow across the Atlantic were flown by him in KD 102 on May 17 and 18, 1943.
-For the owner of a vintage aircraft, knowing it was actually flown by someone such as F/L Longhurst, a recipient of the Air Force Cross, is quite gratifying.
+For the owner of a vintage aircraft, knowing it was actually flown by someone such as F/L Longhurst, a recipient of the Air Force Medal, is quite gratifying.
 Knowing his Spartan flights immediately preceded his Atlantic crossing that earned him the award, is the icing on the cake.
 F/L Longhurst also flew S/N 17 on August 21 and 22, 1944 from Montreal to Ottawa and back to Montreal.
-Following is a picture of F/L Longhurst taken during the time he served with the RAF Ferry Command and one of the front and reverse sides of an RAF Air Force Medal.
+Following is a picture of F/L Longhurst taken during the time he served with the RAF Ferry Command and one of an RAF Air Force Medal.

 The final set of flights of interest to me occurred two years later on February 3 and 5, 1945.
 The flights were from Dorval, CA to London, CA and return to Dorval.
 These flights were made by a young RAF pilot named Peter Finlayson.
 While there is no particular significance to the actual flights, it is Peter who is significant to the legacy of S/N 17.
 Peter survived the war, remained in the RAF and retired in 1975 as Group Captain.
 I had the good fortune to get to know Peter over the past 11 years via the Internet and his son Nigel.
 To the best of my knowledge, Peter was the last living person who had direct contact with S/N 17 in either of the two roles the aircraft fulfilled for the RAF during the war.
 For someone who owns a vintage airplane, getting to know the RAF officer who actually flew it more that 70 years ago is a rare privilege.
 Regrettably, Peter died in early 2019 at the age of 98.
 The following are two pictures of Peter.
 The first was taken in Canada around the time he flew KD 102 in 1945 and the second was taken a few years ago in England.